 Once you have an estimated amount you’ll need to retire, you can work backwards to determine how much you’ll need to set aside each month.
 You’ll also want to factor in an expected investment return over the time you’re saving for retirement.
-Estimating a 6-8 percent return is typically a reasonable assumption, but your actual return will depend on your asset allocation, as well as other factors.
+Estimating a 6-8 percent return is a reasonable assumption, but your actual return will depend on your asset allocation, as well as other factors.

 There are several retirement accounts that come with tax advantages.
 Making regular contributions is made simple through employer-sponsored plans such as a 401(k), and you may even get a matching contribution, which is like free money.
-You can also set up additional retirement accounts such as traditional or Roth IRA.
+You can also set up additional retirement accounts such as a traditional or Roth IRA.

 3. Choose investments

 Once you’ve started saving and selected which accounts to use, you’ll need to choose how to invest the money.
 Many investors choose stocks because they’ll have time to recover from any short-term losses.
 Over the long term, stocks have returned around 10 percent annually.

 As you get closer to retirement age, you’ll likely shift your portfolio more towards fixed income investments such as bonds.
 These investments provide regular income and are less volatile than stocks, making them solid picks as you get closer to your investment goal.